 How to get the new Dropbox desktop experience

-If you or your team are already using the Dropbox desktop app, learn how to begin using the new desktop experience.
+If you or your team have already downloaded the new Dropbox desktop app, learn how to transition to the new Dropbox experience.

 If you or your team don’t have the Dropbox desktop app installed yet, learn how to download and install the new desktop experience.